Pfern/Oneida_Genomics_Workshop/docs/phyloviz.md

 ## Usage steps

+### Preparing the profile file

+Get the profile file obtained from chewBBACA [task 5](https://github.com/Pfern/Oneida_Genomics_Workshop/blob/master/docs/chewbbaca.md#task-5---extract-the-profile-for-phyloviz)

+As an option you can donwload the file directly from the repository [directory](https://raw.githubusercontent.com/Pfern/Oneida_Genomics_Workshop/master/docs/cgMLST.tsv).

 ### Preparing the metadata files

-To get some relevant additional data to associate with our trees, we will run abricate with the list of genomes used as input for the allele call task in chewBBACA.
+To get some relevant additional data to associate with our trees, we can run abricate with the list of genomes used as input for the allele call task in chewBBACA.

 ```
 #Get test_chewbbaca directory path